brandur/sorg/content/drafts/canonical-log-lines.md

 analytics in that they present a good trade-off between ease of access and flexibility.

-For some background, if we look at a standard production system, we could say that it emits multiple "tiers" of analytical information.
+For some background, if we look at standard practices in production systems, we could say that they emit tiers of operational information.
 For example:

 * Metrics (i.e. emitted to services like statsd, Librato, Datadog, etc.).
 * Log traces.

-While **metrics** provide fast feedback on specific and commonly-used system measurements, they're not very good at allowing information to be queried arbitrarily and ad-hoc.
+While **metrics** provide fast feedback on specific and commonly-used system measurements, they're not well suited for allowing information to be queried arbitrarily and ad-hoc.
 They're perfect for answering a question that's known ahead of time like, _"how many requests per second is my stack doing?"_, but less useful for questions that I think up on the spot and need immediate